PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 returns only ModelIR, and the layout-agnostic error fallback creates its own index after constructing a different fallback graph.
-Native model-file generation likewise creates one index and supplies it to feature-last collection before reusing its producer and consumer tables in the writer context.
-Code generation therefore does not build a second index over the same prepared ModelIR.
+Native model-file generation likewise creates one index and supplies it to feature-last collection before placing the index itself in the writer context.
+Read-only producer and consumer compatibility properties expose that same object's maps to the generated pipeline.
+Code generation therefore does not build a second index or detach raw tables from their owner.

 PyTorch convolution-filter physicalization is also owned by the Torch-free layout module.
 It queries only Conv2D, depthwise Conv2D, transpose-Conv2D,